dkwik/digital-garden/my-digital-garden/content/03-evergreen/thoughts/every aspect of a business can possess a redeeming quality..md

 ---
 dateCreated: 2023-10-16T08:41:12-04:00
-dateModified: 2023-11-02T08:54:21-04:00
+dateModified: 2023-11-25T08:26:11-05:00
 tags: []
 sources:
 ---

-# All aspects of a business has the potential to have a redeeming quality
+# Every aspect of a business can possess a redeeming quality

 When thinking about how [[there is such a thing as good business]], I tend to think about on-off, enormous philanthropic acts, or outward commitment to environmental stewardship.
 But it seems to me that the potential for good business can be more holistic than single acts of altruism.